LostLeqend/Modul-133-OnlineShop/README.md

 Projekt von Raphael Härtel

 ## Start application
-The project can be started with the Script for Windows.
+The application can be started with the Script for Windows `./start.bat`.
-`./start.bat`

 Or with the following to lines:
 - `deno run --allow-read --allow-write --unstable ./tools/builder.ts` (build frontend .js files)